 Beatrice, which became fully operational in summer 2019, was one of the largest ever private investments in Scottish infrastructure with a capital expenditure of around £2.5bn.

-Beatrice is also Scotland's largest offshore wind farm and the fourth largest in the world, capable of generating enough wind powered electricity for up to 450,000 homes.
+Beatrice is Scotland's second largest operational offshore wind farm, capable of generating enough wind powered electricity for up to 450,000 homes.

-It is also the largest single source of renewable energy generation in Scotland.
+It is also one of the largest single sources of renewable energy generation in Scotland.

 Located around 13.5km from the Caithness coastline, Beatrice has 84 Siemens Gamesa 7MW wind turbines and is operated and maintained by a team of up to 90 people from the Beatrice operations and maintenance base at Wick Harbour.

 At its nearest point, Beatrice is approximately 13.5km off the Caithness coast in the Outer Moray Firth.

 Wick Harbour is home to the Operations and Maintenance Base, around 45 minutes by Crew Transfer Vessel to the turbines.